jonathanrocher/sprint_tutorial/doc/how_to_sprint.rst

         git branch

   #.
 Do work. **STAY FOCUSED** and only address the work item you selected.
+     Otherwise review will be hard(er), therefore delayed, and your PR is likely to be rejected.

   #.
 Review what has been done with::